Personalizing your website’s appearance

 Let’s got through each section and see what customization options you have available:

 - On the Layout section, you can adjust the Blog Grid Max Width and Container Sides Spacing.
 Plus, you can customize how the items look by changing options like the Grid Layout, Items Aspect Ratio, Items per Row and their spacing, Items Title Position, Primary and Secondary Meta Sections, and more.

-- From the Colors tab, you can set the Item Title Color, Primary and Secondary Meta Color, and colors for thumbnail background.
+- From the Colors tab, you can set the Item Title Color, Primary and Secondary Meta Color, and colors for the excerpt and thumbnail background.
 There’s also an option to change the background opacity on mouse hover.

-- The Fonts area you can change the Item Title and Meta.
+- The Fonts area you can change the Item Title, Meta, and Excerpt Font.

 The last, but not least section of a website is the Footer.
 Here you can display copyright text and much more than that.

-- The Layout section allows you to set the Copyright Text, Top Spacing, Bottom Spacing, and Hide Back To Top Link.
+- The Layout section allows you to set the Copyright Text, Top Spacing, Bottom Spacing, Hide Back To Top Link and Pixelgrade Credits.
 Plus, you can select how the footer widgets are stacked.